Score Function Gradient Estimation to Widen the Applicability of Decision-Focused Learning: Experimental Results

-In \cref{,fig:wsmc_10_50,fig:stochastic_weights_kp_50_items}, we present the relative post-hoc regret (top row) and the $\log_{10}$ normalized runtime during inference (bottom row) as functions of the number of sampled scenarios on the same ILP benchmarks as in the previous section.
-For the WSMC we were able to solve the optimization problem (with scenarios) to optimality; in the case of the KP problem, we had to impose a time limit of 30 seconds.
-This was necessitated by the higher computational demands of the KP, primarily stemming from the significant number of second-stage decision variables.
-The corresponding values for \ouracronym{} are drawn as horizontal lines since they do not require sampling.
-As observed, with an increase in the number of scenarios, \textsc{PFL+SAA} generally improves on \textsc{PFL} in terms of relative post-hoc regret, but requires higher computation time.
-Because PFL learns to predict a distribution (a Gaussian) that is different from the unknown true one (a Poisson), for high $\rho$ values, \textit{\textsc{PFL+SAA} struggles to catch up to \ouracronym{}}: even when 100 and 75 samples are collected for respectively the KP with unknown item weights and the WSMC, \textsc{PFL+SAA} does not surpass the performance of \ouracronym{}.
-Further results that support our conclusions are available in \cref{appendix:supp_res}.
+In \Cref{,fig:wsmc_10_50,fig:stochastic_weights_kp_50_items}, we present the relative post-hoc regret (top row) and the normalized runtime during inference on a logarithmic scale (bottom row) against the number of sampled scenarios on the same ILP problems as before.
+For the WSMC we could solve the optimization problem (with scenarios) to optimality; in the case of the KP, we had to impose a time limit of 30 seconds.
+The corresponding values for \ouracronym{} are drawn as horizontal lines since \ouracronym{} does not sample scenarios.
+We can observe that with an increase in the number of scenarios, \textsc{PFL+SAA} generally improves on \textsc{PFL} in terms of relative post-hoc regret, but requires more computation time.
+We also observe that for high $\rho$ values, \textit{\textsc{PFL+SAA} struggles to catch up to \ouracronym{}}.
+Despite collecting 100 samples for KP and 75 samples for WSMC, \textsc{PFL+SAA} does not outperform \ouracronym{}.
+This is likely due to the model misspecification present in the experiment, as well as the fact that PFL relies on an assumed data distribution that differs from the ground-truth distribution (Gaussian vs. Poisson).
+Additional results that support our conclusions are provided in \Cref{appendix:supp_res}.
+These include, for all benchmarks involving a recourse action, an evaluation performed by sampling multiple realizations for every instance in the dataset.
+The additional results confirm the trends observed above.